MoulikB/LibraryManagement/README.md

 date: 30 September 2025
 ---

+# Running

+* The functional application can be started by running the `main` method in
+  `main.java.COMP2450.Kiosk` (which uses `KioskUI` to drive the console interface).

+* All tests (stack tests + library system tests) can be run by running the
+  `main` method in:

+  `src.COMP2450.Domain.DomainTestHarness` and `src.COMP2450.Stack.StackTestHarness`

 # Domain model
 This repository contains a domain model and an initial implementation of our Library System.
 It maintains a simple library and user database management and manages users, media (books and movies) along with resources (computers and study rooms) and a booking system for said resources.